-Improve team wellbeing and morale
+Improves team well-being and morale

 - 76% of employees agree that workplace stress affects their mental health.

-Taking this approach minimizes the chances of overloading employees, and maintains their wellbeing and morale.
+Taking this approach minimizes the chances of overloading employees and maintains their well-being and morale.

-Keep stakeholders in the loop
+Keeps everybody in the loop

+When collaborating on a project, it is essential to track progress.
+That usually means regular updates on the status of tasks, issues, and milestones.
 If you’re using manual tools, this will eat up your time and increase the odds of making mistakes.

 How to build a resource allocation process